dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T854: Corporations should operate in the public interest.
+### T854: Corporations must operate in public and planetary interest.

 |Support|
 |---|